Allyooop/muskox/method.md

 * ```TO 'rails'@'localhost'``` = user the command relates to
 * ```IDENTIFIED BY 'secure-password'``` = as long as they have the password of secure-password

-So altogether, give the ability to edit the database muskox_db and all the data and tables within it to the user called rails as long as it is using secure-password as the password.
+So altogether, that command gives the user rails the ability to edit the database muskox_db and all the data and tables within it as long as it is using secure-password as the password.

 We are nearly finished but the last thing we need to do is reload all the privledges.
 To do this admin step we run: